Weiti is an extraordinary conservation setting with access through hundreds of hectares of green spaces and native forest.

 ENVIRONMENT & CONSENTING

 The conversion of a property as large as Weiti from a production pine forest to a predominantly green, sustainable, conservation space is challenging.
-Many parties will have different views about whether we are taking the right approach.
-Underneath any land use and development proposals a myriad of Council and statutory controls protect key features of the environment – streams, marine receiving environments, native forest, birdlife, wildlife.
+Underneath any land use and development proposals are a myriad of Council and statutory controls to protect key features of the environment including streams, marine receiving environments, native forest, birdlife and wildlife.

-The Weiti development adheres to the highest levels of environmental practices and is constantly monitored by the Auckland Council, independent consultants and auditors to ensure adherence to its management plans including for sediment and other constructions effects.
+The Weiti development adheres to the highest levels of environmental practices and is constantly monitored by the Auckland Council, independent consultants and auditors to ensure adherence to its management plans.

 We are committed to the highest environmental and conservation standards.
 Weiti has a beautiful natural environment and our goal is to protect and enhance this further.
 We wish for more New Zealanders and visitors to share and experience its great beauty.